PSAT — Everything You Need to Know

 How does PSAT scoring work?

-PSAT scoring is complicated, but there are a few key scores that students should pay attention to.
-When you receive your PSAT score report, you will see eight different scores.
+PSAT scoring is complicated, but there are a few key scores that you should pay attention to.

-You will receive a scaled section score between 160 and 760 for Math and for Evidence-Based Reading and Writing (EBRW).
-These scores are calculated using your three section test scores.
+You will receive a section score between 160 and 760 each for Math and for Reading and Writing.

 If you are trying to win a National Merit Scholarship, you will want to pay attention to how you performed on the test in comparison with other test-takers.
 The top 1% of PSAT-takers in each state qualify as semifinalists for the scholarship.